-A: Choose "Delete Licence" from the "Licence" menu in GCalToolkit, and try again.
-If that still does not work, please contact us on the "Contact" page for help with details of your system and any error messages.
+A: Choose "Disconnect" from the main window, and try again.
+If that still does not work, please contact me on the "Contact" page for help with details of your system and any error messages.

 Q: I purchased GCalToolkit but I would like a refund.

-A: Please contact us explaining exactly why you wish a refund: refunds are accorded on an individual basis depending on how long you have been using the software and how politely you ask, so please provide as much information as possible to justify your request.
+A: Please get in touch explaining exactly why you wish a refund: refunds are accorded on an individual basis depending on how long you have been using the software and how politely you ask, so please provide as much information as possible to justify your request.

 Q: I paid for GCalToolkit by mistake and have never unlocked it - can I get a refund?

 A: If you have never unlocked GCalToolkit full version then you are of course entitled to a full refund, no questions asked.

 Q: Will you communicate my email address others?